Trusted Inspections for Welding Procedures in Harvey, LA, and More

 Welder Qualification and Welding Procedure Qualification

-Welder qualification tests are used to determine the ability of welders and welding operators to make sound welds, and are used in welder certification.
-Organizations qualify welders or welding operators for each welding process used in production welding.
+At SOUTHERN INSPECTION & TESTING, we provide comprehensive welder qualification tests to evaluate the ability of welders and welding operators to make sound, high-quality welds.
+Our services are essential for welder certification and are integral to the welding procedures in Harvey, LA.
+Organizations often require welders or welding operators to be qualified for each specific welding process used in production welding.

-• Welder Qualification Testing for performance qualification and welder certification to ASME, ANSI, AWS and API code, DNV, Military standards and Lloyd’s of London.
+- Welder Qualification Testing: We perform performance qualification and welder certification in accordance with standards from ASME, ANSI, AWS, API codes, DNV, Military standards, and Lloyd’s of London.

-• Documentation of the Welding Procedure Qualification in a Certified Test Report as per ASME, ANSI, AWS and API code, DNV, Military standards and Lloyd’s of London.
+- Documentation of Welding Procedure Qualification: Provided in a Certified Test Report that adheres to ASME, ANSI, AWS, and API codes, as well as DNV, Military standards, and Lloyd’s of London.

-• Coupon Testing as per Welding Procedure Qualification which includes visual examination, mechanical testing, metallographic examination and nondestructive testing
+- Coupon Testing: Conducted per Welding Procedure Qualification, including visual examinations, mechanical testing, metallographic assessments, and nondestructive testing.

-We are a full-service weld test and welder qualification provider with complete in-house resources to turn your order around quickly and reliably.
-The lab also has a full-service Machine Shop equipped with band saws and CNC milling, turning and grinding centers to handle any size weld coupon.
+As a full-service weld test and welder qualification provider, SOUTHERN INSPECTION & TESTING boasts complete in-house resources to promptly and reliably fulfill your orders.
+Our lab is equipped with a full-service Machine Shop featuring band saws, CNC milling, turning, and grinding centers to effectively manage any size weld coupon.